krusynth/public-interest-tech-webring/README.md

-# Civic Tech Webring
+# Public Interest Tech Webring

-The **Civic Tech Webring** is a collection of blogs dedicated to civic tech, public interest tech, government tech policy, and similar topics.
-You can [view all of the members on the main page](https://billhunt.dev/civic-tech-webring/).
+The **Public Interest Tech Webring** is a collection of blogs dedicated to civic tech, public interest tech, government tech policy, and similar topics.
+You can [view all of the members on the main page](https://pitwebring.billhunt.dev/).

 ## Joining